St. Anne’s Cemetery

 Two locations compose St. Anne’s Cemetery.
 The first is the area around the church, which has been used as a cemetery since 1692.
 The second – far larger – section is located as it has been for the last 200 years, between Northwest Street and College Creek.

-• Your Visit to St. Anne's Cemetery
+• History Tours & Visits to St. Anne's Cemetery

 • Garden of Peace and Remembrance